-Paid to persons aged 16 up to the state pension age with at least four consecutive days of sickness within a period of incapacity for work.
+Aged 16 to the normal retirement age with at least four consecutive days of sickness within a period of incapacity for work.
 May be paid if the insured does not meet the contribution requirements, but subject to a means test and certain other conditions.

-Universal credit (means tested): Paid to persons of working age with low income, and replaces a number of existing benefits, including housing benefit for accommodation costs, and tax credits, with a single monthly payment.
-Must sign a claimant commitment detailing the job seeking process they will follow and for how long they will seek work each week, and their personal circumstances, including work history, health, family or caring responsibility.
+Universal credit (means tested): Paid to persons of working age with low income, and replaces a number of existing benefits, including the housing benefit for accommodation costs, and tax credits, with a single monthly payment.
+Must sign a claimant commitment detailing the job seeking process they will follow and for how long they will seek work each week, and their personal circumstances, including work history, health, family, or caring responsibility.

-Maternity allowance: Must not be entitled to statutory maternity pay from an employer.
-There are two possible periods of payment: for 39 weeks the insured must have worked at least 26 weeks in the 66-week period before the expected date of childbirth with average earnings of at least £30 a week (April 2014) in a 13-week period; or for 14 weeks a woman must not be entitled to the higher rate of the maternity allowance, not be employed or self-employed, must have been the spouse or civil partner of an insured person for at least 26 weeks in the 66-week period before the expected date of childbirth, and the expected date of childbirth must be on or after July 27, 2014.
+Maternity allowance: For the higher rate maternity allowance, the insured must have worked at least 26 weeks in the 66-week period before the expected date of childbirth with average earnings of at least £30 a week (April 2016) in a 13-week period.
+For the lower rate maternity allowance, the insured must not be eligible for the higher rate maternity allowance, not be employed or self-employed, and not have been the spouse or civil partner of an insured person for at least 26 weeks in the 66-week period before the expected date of childbirth.

-Statutory maternity pay: Employed continuously for at least 26 weeks by the same employer up to and including the 15th week before the expected week of childbirth, or the relevant qualifying week in the case of adoption, and must have average weekly earnings of at least the weekly lower earnings limit.
+Statutory maternity pay: Employed continuously for at least 26 weeks by the same employer up to and including the 15th week before the expected week of childbirth, or the relevant qualifying week in the case of adoption.

-Statutory paternity pay: Employed continuously for at least 26 weeks by the same employer up to and including the 15th week before the expected week of childbirth and must have average weekly earnings of at least the weekly lower earnings limit.
+Statutory paternity pay: Employed continuously for at least 26 weeks by the same employer up to and including the 15th week before the expected week of childbirth.